 - A staff member will reach out to you with the next steps.

-- If you have already been working with OSAS, please log into the Student Accessibility Services student portal .
+- If you have already been working with ODA, please log into ODA Online .
 Login using your ObieID and password.

 - The first time you sign into the portal, you will be asked to complete a Confidentiality Agreement regardless if you signed a paper copy in the past.
 This is a one time process, and you may add or retract permissions at will.